theffc/TG/NKE Coding Style.md

 ####Word

 A word is the amount of data that a machine can process at one time.
-A word is an integer number of bytes—for example, one, two, four, or eight.When someone talks about the “n-bits” of a machine, they are generally talking about the machine’s word size.
+A word is an integer number of bytes—for example, one, two, four, or eight.
+When someone talks about the “n-bits” of a machine, they are generally talking about the machine’s word size.